AndyIbanez/andyibanez-com/content/posts/wwdc2020-whats-new-cryptokit.md

  - wwdc2020
 ---

-CryptoKit, introduced in WWDC2019, allows us to [https://www.andyibanez.com/posts/common-cryptographic-operations-with-cryptokit/ perform cryptographic operations very easily].
+CryptoKit, introduced in WWDC2019, allows us to [perform cryptographic operations very easily](https://www.andyibanez.com/posts/common-cryptographic-operations-with-cryptokit/).

 While CryptoKit still doesn't offer many algorithms and functionality, it's still growing, and this year CryptoKit and do more.